 The Rocks is one of Sydney’s most historic neighbourhoods, so it only makes sense to have a museum there that tells the story of Sydney before and after white settlement.

 The Rocks Discovery Museum is housed in a restored 1850s sandstone warehouse, and offers visitors a rare collection of historical artefacts and interactive exhibits.

 It’s a relatively small museum that easily gets overlooked, but it’s worth visiting as part of a discovery walk through this fascinating neighbourhood.

 5. Art Gallery of NSW

-Housed in an impressive building in the eastern side of the Domain, the Art Gallery of New South Wales is Sydney’s most important public gallery and one of the largest art museums in Australia.
+Housed in an impressive building on the eastern side of the Domain, the Art Gallery of New South Wales is Sydney’s most important public gallery and one of the largest art museums in Australia.

-The general exhibition space is free and has a wide variety of Australian (from settlement to contemporary), European and Asian art on display.
+The general exhibition space is free and has a wide variety of Australian (from settlement to contemporary), European, and Asian art on display.

 It is also home to one of the world’s largest permanent exhibitions of Aboriginal and Torres Strait Islander art.

 |Address:||Art Gallery Road, Sydney (map)|